JetBrains/Qodana/topics/clang.md

 <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.
 </note>

-The C/C++ family of linters let you analyze C and C++ projects that support any common build system like CMake or provide a [`compile_commands.json` file](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
+The C/C++ family of linters lets you analyze C and C++ projects that support any common build system like CMake or provide a [`compile_commands.json` file](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
 There are two different linters that provide this functionality:

 <table>